Ortler Hintergrat ("back ridge")

 The recommended season for the Ortler ascent via the Hintergrat runs from mid-June to the end of September.
 The best conditions are usually found from mid-June to the end of July as well as in September, when the weather tends to be more stable.

-• Hut reservation is organized
+• Hut booking will be organized

-Evening: Dinner together, gear check, and tour briefing
+Dinner together, gear check, and tour briefing

 Details Ortler Hintergrat ("back ridge")